ADVERTISEMENT

 Working Out a Weaving Obsession Primary Image

-Random raised twill stripes on a plain-weave background.
-Photo by George Boe.
+Susan Horton’s exchange towels have random raised twill stripes on a plain-weave background.
+Photo by George Boe

-I’ve noticed that many weavers have favorite weave structures that they revisit again and again.
-I believe some of them are working out a design problem that their brain won’t let go of.
-I understand that feeling.
-I, too, get stuck on certain ideas and have to work them out as I design and weave.
-Once I figure out the solution and see the results, then I'm released from that obsession, and I can move on.
+I’ve noticed that many weavers have favorite weave structures, which they revisit again and again.
+I believe some of them are working out a design problem that their brain won’t let go.
+I understand that feeling—I, too, get stuck on ideas and have to work them out as I design and weave.
+Once I figure out the solution and see the results, I'm released from that obsession, and I can move on to the next one.

-In 2018, I participated in the Handweavers Guild of America’s Towel Exchange at Convergence in Reno, Nevada.
-Participating meant weaving 5 towels of a specific size and taking them to exchange for 5 towels woven by other participants.
+In 2018, I participated in the Handweavers Guild of America’s towel exchange at Convergence in Reno, Nevada.
+Participating meant weaving five towels of a specific size and taking them to exchange for five towels woven by other participants.
 Believe me, I didn’t need any more handwoven towels, but they are my happy pleasure.

-For my Stash-Busting Exchange Towels, I used a draft from Winning Towels by Karen Tenney as my guide.
+For my towels, I used a draft from Winning Towels by Karen Tenney as my guide.
 I designed randomly spaced raised twill stripes with plain-weave stripes in the reed and then (tediously!) recorded them in a draft.
-They were great stash busters; I used 9 colors of 8/2 cotton.
-I loved those towels and was sorry I hadn’t woven 6 so that I would have one after the exchange.
+They were great stash busters—I used nine colors of 8/2 cotton.
+I loved those towels and was sorry I hadn’t woven six so that I’d have one left for myself.

-In case you would like to weave similar ones, here is a free download of the pattern.
+In case you’d like to weave your own version, here is a free download of the pattern.

 Horton twill napkins graves

-Napkin with raised twill stripes and plain-weave stripes in a repeating pattern.
-Note how the twill stripes bleed into the plain-weave areas.
+A napkin with raised twill stripes and plain-weave stripes in a repeating pattern.
+Note how the colors of the twill stripes bleed into the plain-weave areas.
 Photo by Matt Graves

-I think I'm finally ready to let go of the idea of raised twill in a plain-weave background.
-On to my next weaving obsession.
+Now I think I'm finally ready to let go of the idea of raised twill in a plain-weave background.
+On to my next weaving obsession!

 Weave well,